Chapter 8 – Academic Regulations

 8.33.11 For fall and spring semesters, the open add period extends for 7 days.
 This shall consist of the first seven calendar days of the semester.
 An additional 7 calendar-day late add period shall allow students the opportunity to add courses via permission numbers granted at the discretion of the faculty member or other identified office.
-For online courses offered in the separate fully-online accelerated calendar, registration shall be permitted up to the day before the session begins, and the add period shall extend for three class days with instructor permission.
+For online courses offered in the separate fully-online accelerated calendar, registration shall be permitted up to the Wednesday before the session begins, and the add period shall extend to the first day of class with instructor permission.
 See University Manual section 8.70.60 for open add information regarding Summer Session. #14-15–08 #17-18-6, #18-19-34

 8.33.12 The Director of Enrollment Services shall not register in University College for Academic Success a student with more than seventy-five (75) credit hours and at least a 2.00 quality point average (QPA).

 8.33.13 Students not attending courses in which they enrolled have the obligation to drop those courses before the drop deadline.
 Names of students who are absent from the first and second class meetings of a course and who do not notify the course instructor of their intention to attend future class meetings may be submitted by the course instructor and/or the department chairperson to the Office of Enrollment Services for deletion from the class roster.
-If the instructor does not exercise this option, the student remains enrolled in the course unless s/he drops it through regular procedures. #00-01-12
+If instructors do not exercise this option, students will remain enrolled in courses unless they drop them through regular procedures. #00-01-12, #21-22-6

 8.33.15 Early Course Registration.
 Potential eligibility for early course registration shall be extended to students participating in University-sanctioned events.
 The definition for excused absences (see 8.51.12) is used to determine potential eligibility for early course registration. #06-07–39

-8.33.16 The faculty or staff head of a qualified group of students may petition in writing to his or her dean or director for early registration.
+8.33.16 The faculty or staff head of a qualified group of students may petition in writing to the appropriate dean or director for early registration.
 It is the responsibility of the petitioner to demonstrate why these particular students, for a particular semester, should be allowed to register early.
 Petitions relating to registration for fall semesters must be submitted to deans/directors by February 1.
-Petitions relating to registration for spring semesters must be submitted to deans/directors by September 1. #06-07–39
+Petitions relating to registration for spring semesters must be submitted to deans/directors by September 1. #06-07–39, #21-22-6

-8.33.17 If the dean or director agrees that early registration is appropriate, he/she shall forward that recommendation to the Vice Provost for Enrollment Management, who shall make the final determination and notify the faculty or staff head of the group in writing.
-The decision of the Vice Provost shall be final. #06-07–39
+8.33.17 If the dean or director agrees that early registration is appropriate, the recommendation shall be forwarded to the Vice Provost for Enrollment Management, who shall make the final determination and notify the faculty or staff head of the group in writing.
+The decision of the Vice Provost shall be final. #06-07–39, #21-22-6